Ready to Get Started?

-The PCI compares the balance of spending in summer 2020 (PCI = 100) to that before the pandemic (PCI = zero) and reached a peak of over 140% in April 2021 before declining through the second half of 2021.
-Without any inflation adjustment, heading into mid-2022 there are signs of a decline, though only back to summer 2020 levels.
+The PCI compares the balance of spending in summer 2020 (PCI = 100) to that before the pandemic (PCI = zero) and reached a peak of over 150 in April 2021.

-The next update for the Flexport PCI will be on June 15.
-The U.S. Bureau of Economic Analysis will release March data on April data on May 27 and May data on June 30.
+The next update for the Flexport PCI will be on October 15.
+The U.S. Bureau of Economic Analysis will release August data on August 26 and August data on October 28.

 Please direct questions about the Flexport PCI to email@example.com.

 Disclaimer: The contents of this report are made available for informational purposes only and should not be relied upon for any legal, business, or financial decisions.
 Flexport does not guarantee, represent, or warrant any of the contents of this report because they are based on our current beliefs, expectations, and assumptions, about which there can be no assurance due to various anticipated and unanticipated events that may occur.
 This report has been prepared to the best of our knowledge and research; however, the information presented herein may not reflect the most current regulatory or industry developments.
 Neither Flexport nor its advisors or affiliates shall be liable for any losses that arise in any way due to the reliance on the contents contained in this report.

 |Air Timeliness Indicator||Weekly||Learn More|